chengyuxing/rabbit-sql/README.md

 select * from test.user where id = 1
 -- #if :ids != blank
 or id in (
-    -- #for id of :ids delimiter ',\n'
+    -- #for id of :ids delimiter ', '
         -- #if :id >= 8
         :_for.id
         -- #fi